RY-2718/cockroachdb-errors-sandbox/README.md

 This repository provides an example to demonstrate how to use `cockroachdb/errors` and how errors are displayed using this library.

-For more information about cockroachdb/errors, please refer to the library's official page.
+For more information about cockroachdb/errors, please refer to the library's official page ([GitHub](https://github.com/cockroachdb/errors) or [pkg.go.dev](https://pkg.go.dev/github.com/cockroachdb/errors)).

 ## Requirements